 Wrote Krugman: “The changing politics of race made it possible for a revived conservative movement, whose ultimate goal was to reverse the achievements of the New Deal, to win national elections—even though it supported policies that favored the interests of a narrow elite over those of middle- and lower-income Americans.”

 In October 2008 Krugman won the Nobel Memorial Prize in Economic Sciences for his “analysis of trade patterns and location of economic activity.”
 Along with the honor came a monetary prize of $1.4 million.

-In a November 2010 interview, Krugman was asked about whether a tax hike was needed in order to generate sufficient revenues for the government.
-He stated: "Some years down the pike we're going to get the real solution which is going to be a combination of death panels [determining, in a cost-vs.-benefit calculation, who should and should not be eligible for certain costly medical treatments] and sales taxes.
+“Medicare is going to have to decide what it's going to pay for,” “and at least for starters it's going to have to decide which medical procedures are not effective at all and should not be paid for at all.
+Some years down the pike we're going to get the real solution which is going to be a combination of death panels and sales taxes.
 It’s going to be that we’re actually going to take Medicare under control and we’re going to have to get some additional revenue, probably from a VAT [value-added tax].”